cowboyai/cim-start/techstack.md

   - Immutable Content IDs

 We can also call out to tools like docker, kubernetes, wireguard, terraform, ansible, or any other infrastructure tools you may already use... several have conversions to nix already available.
 Calling to a tool is fully testable and can be sandboxed in any way required.

+We have a very opinionated way of structuring our nix environment, this is because we rely on a Domain.
+Computing is a general tool, adapting it to your needs is where the Domain comes in, the Domain holds a lot of decision data and knowledge graphs.

 ### Training